 MARKET DRIVERS

-Given the numerous challenges experience by the San Francisco office market over the past four years, the market may finally be at the cusp of a correction and recovery period.
-There is cautious optimism due to a 9% increase in leasing activity, year-over-year and positive net absorption in 4Q 2024 – for the first time since 2019.
-The technology industry is poised for growth, companies focused on artificial intelligence remain active, and businesses are beginning to implement return to work mandates for their employees – all positive drivers for future office growth in San Francisco.
+Given the numerous challenges experience by the San Francisco office market over the past handful of years, cautious optimism has been growing around the city.
+Not only has there been some improvement in the underlying fundamentals, the technology sector is poised for growth, artificial intelligence remains active, and businesses are beginning to implement return to work policies for their employees – all positive drivers for future office growth in San Francisco.
+There continues to be a flight to quality to Class A properties due to location, amenities and discounted rates, a bifurcation remains with varying performance among asset classes and submarkets.

-Sublease space, which has recently been a key catalyst for increasing vacancy and availability, decreased by 3% in 4Q 2024, dropping to under 8M SF for the first time since 2022.
-All told, sublease availability accounts for approximately 21% of the total available space on the market – significantly lower than the 40%+ in 2020, but still notable higher than the longer-term pre-covid average of 14%-15%.
-The drop can be attributed to both new leases occurring in 2024 as well
+Sublease space, which has recently been a key catalyst for increasing vacancy and availability, decreased by 13% in 1Q 2025, dropping to under 7.0M SF for the first time since 2020.
+Currently, sublease availability accounts for approximately 18% of the total available space on the market – significantly lower than the 40%+ in 2020, but still higher than the longer-term pre-covid average of 14%-15%.
+The drop can be attributed to new leases occurring in the market, tenants taking back some of their space to accommodate employees returning to the office as well as expired sublease space being returned to the landlord as direct space for lease.

 ECONOMIC REVIEW